 OpenCRG files (.crg) can be easily created in Matlab with routines delivered with MF-Tyre/MF-Swift.
-Documentation about OpenCRG can be found in the installation at
+Documentation about OpenCRG can be found in the installation at simcenter tire>mftyre mfswift-simulink-2022.1>OpenCRG>doc

 External Road

 With the external road selector, the road surface is defined in the VDS package coupled to MF-Tyre/MF-Swift.